FOUND A NOTE ON Mater Triumphalis in the original Musée National du Luxembourg gallery catalogue, published in 1915:

 Large nude figure, standing, facing, arms raised, above the head and the right shoulder in a kind of “glory” formed by a rainbow, in the intense and deep azure.
 At her feet, a golden cup full of small shells; behind her, confused with the sky, the sea whose waves come to break gently on the sand.
 A small winged figure can be discerned at the left which seems to be whispering in the ear.

-SUSAN ISABEL DACRE had exhibits at The Salon, Paris, from 1879 to 1882.
-The Salon was the exhibition of the Académie des Beaux-Arts (the French equivalent of the Royal Academy), her works were being shown alongside those of such venerated artists as Boudin, Bougereau, Cezanne, Daubigny and Manet.
-This once again shows what a highly respected artist she was.
+SUSAN ISABEL DACRE had exhibits at the Salon, Paris, from 1879 to 1882.
+The Salon was the exhibition of the Académie des Beaux-Arts (the French equivalent of the Royal Academy), her works were being shown alongside those of such venerated artists as Boudin, Bouguereau, Cezanne, Daubigny and Manet, showing what high regard her works were held in.
+There is no record in the catalogues of Annie ever having works exhibited there.

 1879 – Marietta.